I-TEAM: The Army is facing a housing crisis, documents show

 FORT GORDON, GA (WRDW/WAGT) -- Our I-Team has uncovered new information about problems with military housing.

-We've been looking into the company in charge of it on Fort Gordon for months.
 Local families have been sounding the alarm, but the Department of Defense has known about this for a long time.

 We found not one, but two reports where the government saw a housing crisis coming, but it seems no one heeded the warning.

 They’ve faced combat, and engaging in cyber warfare, but our men and women in uniform have also been fighting another battle – only this one is on the home front.
 And their families, including their children, are on the front lines.

 Let’s start with who's in charge of military housing.

 The military got out of the housing business in 1996 because, simply put, being a landlord is expensive.
 Enter real estate developers like Balfour Beatty.
 They would repair, replace, and maintain the homes.
 In return, the military promised a steady stream of customers with guaranteed cash -- in the form of a BAH or Basic Allowance for Housing -- for 50 years.